gnachman/iterm2-website/source/_includes/documentation-scripting.md

 <p class="script-entry">windows</p></p>

 A `windows` property exposes an array of terminal windows.
-Other windows, like the preferences panel, are not included.
+Other windows, like the Settings panel, are not included.
 The following are standard Applescript idioms for accessing elements of an array of objects:

     tell first window